South Korean pilots visit Boeing, Lockheed jet fighter plants

-WASHINGTON (Reuters) - South Korean test pilots are visiting Lockheed Martin Corp’s (LMT.N) F-35 plant in Fort Worth, Texas, this week after a similar trip this month to Boeing Co’s (BA.N) F-15 plant in St. Louis amid signs that Seoul will delay a decision in its $7 billion-plus fighter competition until early 2013.
+WASHINGTON, Sept 27 (Reuters) - South Korean test pilots are visiting Lockheed Martin Corp’s F-35 plant in Fort Worth, Texas, this week after a similar trip this month to Boeing Co’s F-15 plant in St. Louis amid signs that Seoul will delay a decision in its $7 billion-plus fighter competition until early 2013.

 Lockheed spokesman Mike Rein said South Korean officials were evaluating the F-35 Joint Strike Fighter proposal submitted by Lockheed in South Korea’s 8.3 trillion won competition for 60 new fighter planes.
 He gave no further details.